hppc25/react-dashgo/README.md

 ## About the project

-The project aims to study and develop an application in ReactJS with NextJS to implement a dashboard.
+The project aims to study and develop an application in ReactJS with NextJS and Typescript to implement a dashboard.

 The application was developed using the NextJS framework using Chakra-ui to build the interface, React-Hook-Form to manage forms, Yup to validate forms, MirageJS to simulate an API.